hasankocaman/student-management-system/README.md

 # Student Management System

-A full-stack web application for managing student information using Spring Boot and React.
+A modern web application for managing student information, built with Spring Boot and React.

 ## Project Structure